nateritter/thecasebookofsherlockholmes/src/pages/books/the-adventure-of-the-mazarin-stone.md

 "I've been at his very elbow all the morning.
 You've seen me as an old lady, Watson.
 I was never more convincing.
 He actually picked up my parasol for me once.
-'By your leave, madame,' said he -- half-ltalian, you know, and with the South- ern graces of manner when in the mood, but a devil incarnate in the other mood.
+'By your leave, madame,' said he -- half-ltalian, you know, and with the Southern graces of manner when in the mood, but a devil incarnate in the other mood.
 Life is full of whimsical happenings, Watson."

 "It might have been tragedy."